Development guide for GitLab official CI/CD components

 If a component is related to a GitLab feature (for example Secret Detection), the team that owns the feature category or is most closely related to it should maintain the project.
 In this case, the Engineering Manager for the feature category is assigned as the project owner.

-Members with the owner role in the project are the DRIs responsible for triaging open issues and merge requests to ensure they get addressed promptly.
+Members with the owner role for the project are the DRIs responsible for triaging open issues and merge requests to ensure they get addressed promptly.

 The component project can be created by a separate team or individual initially but it must be transitioned to a set of owners before the first version gets published to the catalog.